avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

 My profession is a computer scientist and inventor.
 I have a long and successful track record inventing and implementing [algorithms][algorithm] in a wide range of application domains such as automotive, pay TV, [VLSI]&nbsp;[CPU] design, shop floor production control, [bioinformatics], accessibility, and telecommunications.
 I am hired to solve challenging and interesting problems that have greatly benefited my employers and clients.
 A common technique that I use is developing [DSLs][DSL] (Domain-Specific Language) and their associated [compilers][compiler].
 And I have unique expertise in the subspeciality of cybersecurity related to anti-[reverse engineering], aka [obfuscation].

 I invent software [algorithms][algorithm].
-Recently I was granted patents in the field of software updates for the automotive industry.
+Recently I was granted patents in the field of fast embedded software updates for the automotive industry.
 Typically for all my inventions I must implement a working POC (Proof Of Concept), and often I also implement a MVP (Minimum Viable Product).
 I am a "hands-on" technology expert who comfortably "swims" from the highest conceptual level down to the lowest level of "bits and bytes".

 For many projects I invent a [DSL] (Domain-Specific Language), that [compiles][compiler] into working software.
 Where feasible I design the [DSLs][DSL] to be [declarative] - as opposed to procedural.
 [DSLs][DSL] greatly simplify the problem space especially for domain experts who are not software professionals.
 And [DSLs][DSL] greatly help to rigorously specify testable software architectures and specifications.